 Keep your pet’s paws trimmed, shampooed, and smelling good through regular grooming.
 Bathing your dog and trimming the nails are both essential to healthy paw care, as well as keeping fur neat and tidy around the paws and toes.

-Do Your Dog’s Paws Smell Funky?
+Do Your Dog’s Paws Smell Like Fritos?

 If your doggo has some funky or foul smelling paws, please contact us.
 When your dog’s paws smell weird it could be easily explained through the presence of normal fungi and bacteria.
 For peace of mind, though, we are always here to answer your questions about your pet’s paws and anything else pertaining to their best possible health.